 U.S. Legislative Affairs

 B'nai B'rith International is a Jewish voice on international and domestic policy in defense of Israel and in support of issues of concern to both Jews and non-Jews.

 Domestically, B'nai B'rith advocates on behalf of its members before congressional members and their staffs, government executives and experts in a variety of subjects, and interested parties.

-Issues of focus include:
+Issues of Interest

 For more information about B'nai B'rith legislative initiatives, call 202-857-6545 or email email@example.com.